code-starved-beast/python-dev-setup/README.md

 ## You should also download

-+ either [Atom](https://atom.io/) or [VSCode](https://code.visualstudio.com/), the two best text editors out ther
++ either [Atom](https://atom.io/) or [VSCode](https://code.visualstudio.com/), the two best text editors out there
 + [GitKraken](https://www.gitkraken.com/) if you're not yet comfortable using the git CLI and you don't want to use the built-in git plugins for Atom or VSCode

 ## Actual Setup Instructions

-1. Download [iTerm2](https://iterm2.com/index.html), a cross-platform, open-source terminal app (it's better than the preinstalls mac terminal app)
+1. Download [iTerm2](https://iterm2.com/index.html), a cross-platform, open-source terminal app (it's better than the preinstalled mac terminal app)
 2. Clone this repo with `git clone https://github.com/code-starved-beast/python-dev-setup.git`
 3. `sh python-dev-setup/setup_env.sh`
 4. Use `pyenv` to set the python version you want globally.
 Check which version you have version with `python --version`.
 If it's the right version, you can  feel free to skip this step.
 Otherwise,